mwilliamson/mammoth.js/README.md

 The following features are currently supported:

-* Headings.
+- Headings.

-* Lists.
+- Lists.

-* Customisable mapping from your own docx styles to HTML.
+- Customisable mapping from your own docx styles to HTML.
   For instance, you could convert `WarningHeading` to `h1.warning` by providing an appropriate style mapping.

-* Tables.
+- Tables.
   The formatting of the table itself, such as borders, is currently ignored, but the formatting of the text is treated the same as in the rest of the document.

-* Footnotes and endnotes.
+- Footnotes and endnotes.

-* Images.
+- Images.

-* Bold, italics, underlines, strikethrough, superscript and subscript.
+- Bold, italics, underlines, highlights, strikethrough, superscript and subscript.

-* Links.
+- Links.

-* Line breaks.
+- Line breaks.

-* Text boxes.
+- Text boxes.
 The contents of the text box are treated as a separate paragraph that appears after the paragraph containing the text box.

-* Comments.
+- Comments.

 ## Web demo

 The easiest way to try out mammoth is to use the web demo:

-* Clone this repository
+- Clone this repository
-* Run `make setup`
+- Run `make setup`
-* Open `browser-demo/index.html` in a web browser
+- Open `browser-demo/index.html` in a web browser

 ## Installation